Upgrading from MySQL 5.7 to 8.0 with rollback

 overview

-About MySQL 8.0 version
+About the MySQL 8.0 version

 Therefore, even minor version upgrades require careful verification.

-Which 8.0 version to use
+Which 8.0 version to use?

 💡